Free Printable: Low Carb & Keto Food ListGet It Now

 On vegetarian or vegan diets, one wouldn’t think twice about enjoying lentils — but as we know with other keto foods, it’s important to give traditionally healthy choices a closer look.
 So, are lentils keto friendly, or do they fall in the same carb ranges as food like beans or chickpeas?
 Let’s take a closer look at carbs in lentils, and what you can do if you want to enjoy them on a keto diet.

 New to counting carbs or keto?
-Learn the keto diet basics here and grab my printable keto cheat sheet system to make it easy.
+Grab my printable keto cheat sheet system to make it easy.

 Are Lentils Keto Friendly?